-Shahrukh Khan Joins Dirk Gently Cast?
+Shah Rukh Khan Joins ‘Dirk Gently’ Cast?
 Season 2 Offered To SRK On Twitter

-Shahrukh Khan was offered to join Dirk Gently cast.
-The Indian movie star, often called the “most popular actor on earth, was offered to join Season 2 as a guest star.
+Shah Rukh Khan was offered to join Dirk Gently‘s cast.
+The Indian movie star, often called the “most popular actor on Earth,” was offered to join Season 2 as a guest star.
 Arvind Ethan David, the maker of the show, managed to catch SRK on Twitter and had a fanboy moment when Khan talked about the BBC America TV show, which stars Samuel Barnett and Elijah Wood.

 Dirk Gently is a TV series!!
 And I didn’t know it!
 Woe be upon me.
 Sorry Adams.
 The pic is for no apparent reason. pic.twitter.com/K2BWtCQ32a